 Required courses are courses that a student must complete in order to earn a Glenbard diploma.

 Minimum course load - Students must take at least five (5) classes during the school day and must be enrolled for a minimum of three hundred (300) minutes.
-For students in the Cooperative Education Program the work portion of the day may count as a fifth class.

 CAREER PREPARATION